NATIONAL CANCER INSTITUTE - CANCER.GOV

 As a companion to the Pharmacoscan assay, fragment analysis is used to more accurately genotype the UGT1A1 gene TA repeat region.
 This technique can also be used for other genes if needed; microsatellite instability testing and analysis is one example.
 This platform is precise, with easily interpretable plot and sizing data, and the run time is quick, allowing for rapid turnaround times if needed.
 The Applied Biosystems 3730XL DNA sequencers are used for processing fragment analysis samples.

-DNA extraction from saliva, whole blood, FFPE tissues, buccal swabs, buffy coats, platelet-depleted whole blood, plasma, FFPE blocks, microscope slides, hair, nails, etc. has been performed under CLIA regulations.
-The high-quality nucleic acid can then be aliquoted, barcode labeled, and stored at the NCI-Frederick Repository for future studies and downstream applications, such as whole exome sequencing and whole genome sequencing.
+DNA extraction from saliva, whole blood, FFPE tissues, buccal swabs, buffy coats, platelet-depleted whole blood, plasma, FFPE blocks, microscope slides, hair, nails, etc. as well as RNA extraction from FFPE slides and blocks has been performed under CLIA regulations.
+The high-quality nucleic acid can then be aliquoted, barcode labeled, and stored at the NCI-Frederick Repository for future studies and downstream applications, such as whole exome sequencing and whole genome sequencing or utilized for downstream efforts within the CMDL.
+Several extraction methods have been automated as well to increase throughput while reducing cost impact to customers.

 Droplet digital PCR:

-Assays have been developed to detect and quantify Epstein–Barr virus in relation to Burkitt lymphoma, as well as for a pseudogene associated with Chronic Granulomatous Disease, and the EPAS1 gene for mosaicism related to paragangliomas in patients.
+Assays have been developed to detect and quantify Epstein–Barr virus in relation to Burkitt lymphoma, as well as for NCF1 and its pseudogene associated with Chronic Granulomatous Disease, and the EPAS1 gene for somatic mosaicism related to paragangliomas in patients.
 The Bio-Rad QX200 system is utilized.
 Assays for confirming known variants via other technologies such as qPCR can be implemented as well.

 Core Sanger sequencing: